cwmdo/docker-php5-nginx/README.md

 ```

 ## Running
 In order for this image to run at all, these environment variables need a defined value: SMTP_HOST, SMTP_USER, SMTP_PASS, DB_USER and DB_PASS.
-It also needs to be linked to a database container with an alias defined as ```db```.
+It also needs to be linked with a database container with an alias defined as ```db```.

 It expects you to mount your web root to ```/var/www```.

-Here's how an example of how it can be ran:
+Here's an example of how it can be ran:
 ```
-docker run -d --link mariadb:db -v /home/deploy/www/rechargify-prod:/var/www -e "SMTP_HOST=smtp.mandrillapp.com:587" -e "SMTP_USER=username" -e "SMTP_PASS=pass" -e "DB_USER=username" -e "DB_PASS=pass" php-stack
+docker run -d --link mariadb:db -v /home/deploy/www:/var/www -e "SMTP_HOST=smtp.mandrillapp.com:587" -e "SMTP_USER=username" -e "SMTP_PASS=pass" -e "DB_USER=username" -e "DB_PASS=pass" php-stack
 ```

 ## Database
-This container is meant to be ran in tandem with a database container, make sure you link this container to that one using the alias ```db```.
+This container is meant to be ran in tandem with a database container, make sure you link this container with a database container assigned the alias ```db```.
 This is how you echo the connection details in your PHP App:
 ```
 # Echoes the database hostname
 echo $_SERVER["DB_ADDR"];